emma-eru/Linux-SysAdmin/README.md

 # Linux-SysAdmin
-This repo ia for Linux SysAdmin projects
+This repo is for Linux SysAdmin projects